sgalvao/sgalvao/README.md

 ▶ I am currently working as a fullstack-Pl developer at <strong>Divisio</strong>.<br>
 ▶ Acting directly with ReactJS, NodeJS, GraphQL and API Rest

-▶ Self-taught student since he was 15.
+▶ Self-taught student since he was 2013.

-▶ I am currently 21 years old and I live in Toledo, PR, Brazil

 ▶ My hobby is to develop and contribute to Open-source applications ¯\\\_(ツ)\_/¯